Berlusconi seen falling short in Italy election

 "This means it is not credible that Berlusconi could play a decisive role in the Senate.
 It is Monti who could eventually hold this position," D'Alimonte said.

-Bersani has said his coalition, polling at just short of 40 percent, or more than 10 points ahead of Berlusconi's centre-right, can win both houses in the Feb 24-25 vote.
+Bersani says his coalition, which is polling at just short of 40 percent, or more than 10 points ahead of Berlusconi's centre-right, will win both houses in the Feb 24-25 vote.

-However he seemed less certain in a television interview on Wednesday, and expressed concern that by entering the election Monti was helping Berlusconi.

-"I want to know from Monti who he is fighting against," Bersani told Sky Italia, warning the prime minister against "opening the door to the right," and "pulling the chestnuts out of the fire" for Berlusconi and the Northern League.

 BERLUSCONI MEDIA OFFENSIVE